 A loan between close people can be an awkward situation for both parties.
 “Think about it from the borrower’s side, too,” says financial advisor Brandon Renfro.
 “If they aren’t able to pay you back, it could embarrass them even if you genuinely aren’t bothered.
 In that case, it still may be better not to lend to them even if your only goal is to help.”

 There is also the possibility that not lending money could negatively affect the relationship.
 Either way, it’s best to proceed with caution.

 Your relationship isn’t the only thing that may be affected when lending money to a friend or family member.
 Your bank account and credit can take a hit, too.

-First, there’s a good chance you never see that money again.
+First, there’s a good chance you’ll never see your money again.
 Because you have a close relationship, your friend or family member may view the money as a gift instead of a loan.
-Even if they do know that it’s a loan, they might assume that they don’t have to pay it back, at least not quickly.
+Even if they do know that it’s a loan, they might assume that they don’t have to pay it back, or at least not quickly.
 While that might not be the case with small loans, for larger amounts, it could affect your savings or future plans.

 Second, spotting a friend fifty dollars is different than giving them access to your credit card or cosigning a loan.
 In fact, the Bankrate survey showed that 17% of people surveyed lent their credit card to a loved one, and 21% cosigned on a loan or other financial agreement.
 Those are serious decisions that can put you at risk financially if the other party doesn’t make payments.
 As the co-signer, you are legally bound to pay the debt if they don’t.